Can You Get Chlamydia From Kissing?

 If you’re kissing and using tongues, you’ll be exchanging saliva.
 However, chlamydia is not transmitted through saliva.
 You will not get chlamydia from tongue kissing.

-Chlamydia is spread through contact with infected body fluids that include semen, pre-ejaculatory fluid and vaginal secretions but not saliva.
+Chlamydia is usually spread through contact with infected body fluids that include semen, pre-ejaculatory fluid and vaginal secretions but not saliva.

 Chlamydia usually affects a person’s genitals as they get it whilst having sexual intercourse.
 However, you can get chlamydia in your throat after performing oral sex or anal rimming on an infected partner.

-To get chlamydia, you would need to:
+To contract chlamydia, you would need to:

 • Have unprotected vaginal, anal or oral sex.